Skip to main content

 How should you dry your hands?

-Preferably you should dry your hands on a disposable paper towel or with a clean towel, as this can help prevent the spread of bacteria.
-Apply moisturiser after washing and drying your hands to trap in moisture.
+Research says that you should dry your hands on a disposable paper towel or with a clean towel, as this can help prevent the spread of bacteria.
+Many scientists advise that you shouldn’t skip drying your hands and should avoid shaking your hands dry.
+This is because leftover water particles can contain bacteria, which are more easily spread when hands are even just a little wet.

 Are there home remedies for severely dry cracked hands?